Our Parish Priests

 About our Parish Priests:

 The Rev'd Timothy L'Estrange trained at universities in London and Oxford, and was ordained in 1993.
 He is a third-generation priest (his father, uncle, and grandfather were all priests of the Church of Ireland).
-Outside the parish, Father L'Estrange is President of the Society of St Botolph, a Senior Chaplain of the Order of St Lazarus of Jerusalem, and a Priest Associate of the Holy House at the Shrine of Our Lady of Walsingham.
+Outside the parish, Father L'Estrange is President of the Society of St Botolph, a Senior Chaplain of the Order of St Lazarus of Jerusalem, a Priest Associate of the Holy House at the Shrine of Our Lady of Walsingham, and a Priest of The Society under the Patronage of St Wilfrid and St Hilda.
 In his youth he was a qualified auxiliary nurse, working at St Mary's Hospital in Etchinghill, and for many years spent his spare time as ambulance crew with the St John Ambulance Brigade.
 He was also employed for several years on the paid staff of a heritage railway in southern England.
 In his ordained life he has been a Bishop's domestic chaplain, as well as serving three incumbencies, the latest being here at St Gabriel's since 2011.
 Father L'Estrange is one of the 26 godsons of the legendary Bishop Tony Tremlett (and the only one to have been ordained).
 In his spare time Father L'Estrange is a narrow-gauge railway enthusiast.
 He also enjoys travel, watching TV detective dramas, and animals - he is a dedicated dog lover, and a registered breeder of cavies (guinea pigs).

-The Rev'd Stuart Adams was a bachelor, and during his incumbency a clergy house was established at No 1 Balfour Road (next to the church) where Father Stuart and an assistant priest lived together.
+The Rev'd Stuart Adams was a bachelor, and during his incumbency a clergy house was established at No 1 Balfour Road (next to the church) where Father Adams and an assistant priest lived together.
 Father Adams ran a Nautical Training Corps unit in North Acton, and also serving as the national Chaplain of the NTC.
 He was a temporary Chaplain to the Forces during the war.
 He was parish priest of Holy Innocents, Hammersmith, before coming to us in 1953.
 He also served as Chaplain to Queen Charlotte's maternity hospital.
+He retired early due to ill health, and died at the age of just 63.